bakpakin/Fennel/reference.md

 two non-nil values after it; if so then it will add up the second and third elements.

-If no clause matches, the form evaluates to nil.
+If no clause matches, the form *raises an error*.

+`case` clauses must be exhaustive.
+A "catch all" clause may be defined with the `_` symbol, explained in detail below.

 Patterns can be tables, literal values, or symbols.
 Any symbol is implicitly checked to be not `nil`.
 Symbols can be repeated in an expression to check for